DijonLee/Personal-VPN-Server-Setup/README.md

 What is looks like to others

-Raspi/Personal Router Cloud Location -> Work
+Raspi/Personal Router/ Digital Ocean Location -> Work
 ____